This tick-borne disease is more terrifying than Lyme.

 Preventing Powassan is much like preventing any tick-borne illness.
 You just need to use a little common sense.

-Use a good insect repellent when spending time in grassy or wooded areas, especially in the early spring and late summer when ticks are at their most active.
+Use a good insect repellent when spending time in grassy or wooded areas, especially in the early and late spring and late summer when ticks are at their most active.
 Most medical professionals recommend something with DEET in it.

 As an alternative, you can also use permethrin.
 Be aware that permethrin can be harmful to cats and fish, so be careful how you use it.